 Your community

-As a City Year AmeriCorps member, you’ll work long days within a complex school system with many partners and stakeholders.
+As a City Year AmeriCorps member, you’ll work within a complex school system with many partners and stakeholders.
 You will manage relationships and expectations with teammates, school staff, partner teachers, students, families and the school district.

 Your students